jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     cd ~/SRv6_dCloud_Lab/lab_5/graph-processors
     ./deploy.sh
     ```

+> [!NOTE]
+> The script will also re-deploy the Jalapeno UI and API so they get the latest changes.
+You may get a couple warning messages about the UI and API already being deployed, but they can be ignored.

     The new processors will have created the following new collections in the Arango graphDB, feel free to explore them in the ArangoDB UI, or move on to the next section.
    - *`igpv4_graph`*: a model of the ipv4 IGP topology including SRv6 SID data
    - *`igpv6_graph`*: a model of the ipv6 IGP topology including SRv6 SID data